 Fungassay® Ringworm Test Kits require a hair sample from the infected area.
 Place the infected hair on the test medium.
 The test kit provides the proper environment for the ringworm spores to continue growing.
 Within 1-2 weeks the color will change to indicate diagnosis.

 The other option is fluorescence, or a

 Portable Woods Lamp.
 Unfortunately, only M. canis will show under black light, and topical treatments like iodine will also fluoresce.
-Because of this, untreated animals are the best options for black lights.
+Because of this, untreated animals are the best candidates for black lights.
 Leave the lamp on for 5 minutes to obtain a stable, reliable wavelength.
-Infections should be a bright apple green - if not, it's a false fluorescence.
+Infections should be a bright, apple-green color - if not, it's a false fluorescence.